-left button PICK Used to select commands or pick locations on the screen.

-button either performs the same function as the enter key

-or produces a shortcut menu.

-wheel Pan If you press and drag, you can pan the drawing about on the screen.

-Zoom If you turn the wheel, you can zoom in and out centered

-on the location of the cursor.
+left button PICK Used to select commands or pick locations on the screen. right button Enter or shortcut menu Depending on the status of the drawing or command, this button either performs the same function as the enter key or produces a shortcut menu. wheel Pan If you press and drag, you can pan the drawing about on the screen.
+Zoom If you turn the wheel, you can zoom in and out centered on the location of the cursor.